 Many studies have shown the negative side effects of HFCS, while new studies also claim there is no difference in the health risks consuming HFCS and all the other sugars.
 Fructose, of course, is the sugar that naturally occurs in fruit.
 So what do you make of all this?
 I’ll tell you everything I know.

-Consumption of HFCS has been linked to obesity when it taking in high amounts as it is in a typical American diet.
+Consumption of HFCS has been linked to obesity when it taking in high amounts as it is in a typical American diet where you can’t lose weight.
 Would it cause more harm than other sugars like sucrose, glucose etc?
 As much as the corn refiner’s association would like you to believe it does not cause more harm, studies have shown that there is more to the story.

 According to the Princeton University, researchers fed rats sucrose, fructose and glucose for six months.
 All three groups did not show weight gain, high blood sugar, leptin levels or cholesterol.
 However, the group that was fed fructose had high triglycerides in their blood.